Bihar CM Rewards Ishan Kishan For T20 World Cup Win

 Kishan, who has his roots in Nawada district of the state and had spent his early childhood in Patna, called on the chief minister at his office.

-The 27-year-old wicket-keeper batsman received a warm welcome from Choudhary, who placed a stole around Kishan's neck and presented him with a memento before handing over the cheque.
+The 27-year-old wicket-keeper batsman received a warm welcome from Choudhary, who presented him with a memento before handing over the cheque.

 Recognition of World Cup Contribution